The64thGamer/cheeseepedia/content/wiki/Beaverton, OR (4145 SW 110th Ave).md

 !Removed
 !Notes
 |-
-|
+|Studio C 2000 (Studio C Beta, 32m)
 |January 2003
 |Still in use
 |Second-last store to open with a 32m bot before being took over by 16ms.
 |}

 ## History ##
 Beaverton opened in January 2003 (day unknown) as a relocation of the _4445 SW 110th Ave_ location.
-It originally had , which included some early 2000s decor, .
-In the late 2000s, they received the 2005 update to the [2003 'Cool Chuck' Reconfiguration / Major Remodel Initiative]({{< ref "wiki/2003 'Cool Chuck' Reconfiguration  Major Remodel Initiative.md" >}}), which involved removing most 90s decor for new decor, replaced the lighting, and added purple walls.
+It originally had [Phase 3]({{< ref "wiki/Phase 3 (2000).md" >}}), which included some early 2000s decor, [Skytubes]({{< ref "wiki/Skytubes.md" >}}), and a Studio C 2000 (Studio C Beta, 32m).
+In the late 2000s, they received the 2005 update to the 2003 'Cool Chuck' Reconfiguration / Major Remodel Initiative, which involved removing most 90s decor for new decor, replaced the lighting, and added purple walls.
 The exterior only received minor changes.
 Around 2016/2017, the exterior was half-changed to the 2015 logo, but the letters stayed the same.
 They later received a lot of 2.0 artwork, but did not receive the full remodel.
 On January 30, 2023, the store was bought by corporate.
 As of July 2023, Beaverton remains like this.

 ## Videos ##
 {| class='wikitable'